Homemade Cocoa Breakfast Cereal (Gluten Free, Vegan)

 1 tbsp apple cider vinegar

-potato starch for dusting work surface
+potato or tapioca starch for dusting work surface

 Preheat oven to 425 F. Line a baking tray with parchment paper and set aside.